retypeapp/retype/guides/installation.md

 >>> Verify and Start Retype

-You can verify that Retype has been installed correctly by running the command `retype --version` or `retype -v` to get the current Retype version number.
-Checking the `version` is totally optional but is also just a nice confirmation that everything is working as expected.
+You can verify that [Retype CLI](cli.md) has been installed correctly by running the command `retype --version`.

+Checking the `version` is totally optional but is also just a nice confirmation that everything is working as expected. :+1:

 ```
 retype --version